turbine-kreuzberg/tabaccordion/README.md

 # TabAccordion

 An accordion, that may change its display to tabbed content based on the screen width.

+## Features

+- Displays an accordion, tabbed content or plain HTML sections based on the configuration.
+- Switches modes when another CSS breakpoint from your stylesheet was reached.
-It can be used with Twitter Bootstrap or Zurb Foundation stylesheets.
+- Can be used with nearly any markup.
-Or you create your own styles based on the minimal standalone styles.
+- Can be used with Twitter Bootstrap or Zurb Foundation stylesheets.
+Or you create your own styles based on the basic standalone styles.
+- Autoplay mode is available – build a carousel out of tabs.

 ## Getting started